iamkhusainov7/lantrans-task/README.md

 * step 1: in the command line run "composer install".
 * step 2: in the command line run "npm install".
 * step 3: in the command line run "npm run dev" to include css dependencies.
-* step 4: in the command line run "npm run dev" to include css dependencies.
-* step 5: set up your .env file.
+* step 4: set up your .env file.
 Enter database name, user and password.
-* step 6: in the command line run "php artisan migrate".
+* step 5: in the command line run "php artisan migrate".
-* step 7. in the command line run "php artisan db:seed" to fill some fake date to see statistic.
+* step 6. in the command line run "php artisan db:seed" to fill some fake date to see statistic.
-* step 8.
+* step 7.
 Make sure that your database server is running and in the command line run "php artisan serve" to run the server.